github/developer.github.com/content/changes/2014-12-03-preview-the-new-organization-webhooks-api.md

 events across an organization, we're also adding some new events which are exclusive to organization webhooks.
 The new `repository` event allows you to receive webhook payloads when a new repository is created.
-By subscribing to the `membership` event, you'll be notivied whenever a user is added or removed from a team.
+By subscribing to the `membership` event, you'll be notified whenever a user is added or removed from a team.

 We’re making this new API for Organization Webhooks available today [for